da380/NumericConcepts/README.md

 cmake --build build --target install
 ```

-## Inclusion in another CMAKE project
+## Inclusion in another CMake project

 If the library has been installed localled, then it can be
 located using the find_package method.
 Alternatively, it